huhuman/crack-segmentation/README.md

-# Segmentation on Crack Image Dataset
+# STOA Deep Learning Segmentation Model on Crack Images
 ![demo](https://github.com/huhuman/crack-segmentation/blob/master/demo/result.png?raw=true)
 ## Introduction
 This repo can provide those who wants to devlop the automation in inspection with a strong foundation for crack identification.
 Based on [Detectron2](##Reference), we had implemented two well-know algorithms of image segmentation, [Mask R-CNN](##Reference) and [DeepLabv3+](##Reference).
 Furthermore, a limited dataset combining public sources and our own sources is also open to reproduce our work, and the pre-trained weights are also available for any extended application.
 The detail of code usage (e.g. how to train/fine-tune a model, predict an image, evaluate the performance) is well-documented in the below.